albertsikkema/PyPaperBot/README.md

 - Download papers given paper's DOIs
 - Download papers given a Google Scholar link
 - Generate Bibtex of the downloaded paper
-- Filter downloaded paper by year, journal and citations number

 ## Installation
 Use `pip` to install from pypi: